PiwikPRO/PPMS-PublicDocs/sdk/Piwik_PRO_SDK_for_Android.md

 ### Dispatching

 The tracker, by default, will dispatch any pending events every 30 seconds.
-If 0 is used, any event will be dispatched immediately.
-If a negative value is used the dispatch timer will never run, a manual dispatch must be used:
+If a 0 is used, any event will be dispatched immediately.
+If a negative value is used, the dispatch timer will never run and a manual dispatch must be used:

 ```java
     Tracker tracker = ((YourApplication) getApplication()).getTracker();